darianmorat/soleria-website/README.md

 ```

 ## License

-© 2025 Soleria Baldosería.
 Proprietary software.
-All rights reserved.
+All rights reserved
+© 2025 Soleria Baldosería